aconrad/pycobertura/README.md

 ### Isn't pycobertura the same tool as diff-cover?

 [Diff-cover](https://github.com/edx/diff-cover) is a fantastic tool and pycobertura was heavily inspired by it.
+Their end-goal is indeed similar but each tool takes a different approach on how they work.

 Diff-cover uses the underlying git repository to find of lines of code that have changed (basically `git diff`) and then looks at the Cobertura report to check whether the lines in the diff are covered or not.
 The drawback of this approach is that if the changes introduced a coverage drop elsewhere in the code base (e.g. a legacy function no longer being called) then it can be very hard to hunt down *where* the coverage dropped, especially if there is already a lot of legacy uncovered lines in the mix.

 On the other hand, pycobertura takes two different Cobertura reports in their entirety and compares them line by line.
 If the coverage status of a line